 Providers must purchase and offer all required infant meal components to ensure infants will have access to creditable meals in the event the parent or guardian forgets to supply any components or if they elect to have the provider supply any portion of meals and/or snacks.
 If an infant requires a specific formula for medical reasons or personal preference, the parent or guardian may decline the infant formula offered by the day care home and provide an appropriate formula.
 This should be documented on the child enrollment form.
-If parent or guardian chooses to provide formula or breast milk, the meal is reimbursable unless the mother comes to the provider's home to nurse (exception: she is a staff member).
-Infant meals are not reimbursable if parent or guardian provides all components for infants eight months through eleven months.
-The day care home must provide at least one component.
+If parent or guardian chooses to provide formula or breastmilk, the meal is reimbursable.
+Providers may receive reimbursement for meals when a breastfeeding mother comes to the day care home and directly breastfeeds her infant.
+Infant meals are not reimbursable if parent or guardian provides all components for infants once they are developmentally ready to consume food.
+The day care home must provide all components and caregiver may only provide one component for reimbursement.